San Francisco Jewish Contemporary Museum reflected in hotel windows across plaza

 Sidney Bunt (1975) Jewish Youth Work.
 Past, present and future, London: Bedford Square Press.
 240 pages.
 Provides a good introduction to Jewish youth work.
 While there is substantial material examining the then current state of the work, the bulk of the book is devoted to tracing the emergence and development of the work.

-Barry Chazan (2003), ‘The philosophy of informal Jewish education’ the encyclopedia of informal education, www.infed.org/informaleducation/informal_jewish_education.htm .
+Barry Chazan (2003), ‘The philosophy of informal Jewish education’ The encyclopedia of pedagogy and informal education, www.infed.org/informaleducation/informal_jewish_education.htm .
 A now classic paper exploring informal Jewish education.

 Kadish, S. (1995) ‘A Good Jew and a Good Englishman’.
 The Jewish Lads’ and Girls’ Brigade 1895 – 1995, London, Vallentine Mitchell.

 Rose, C. (1998) A Youth Club for Its Time.
 A personal history of the Clapton Jewish Youth Centre 1946 – 1976, Leicester: Youth Work Press.
 Originally marketed as a ‘delightful and nostalgic account of life at the club ‘- this book is something rather more.
 Celia Rose has gone back to old members and asked them to reflect on their experience.
 As such it provides some useful insights into the long term impact of Jewish youth work.

 Sorin,, G. (1990) The Nurturing Neighbourhood.
 Jewish community and the Brownsville Boys Club 1940-1990, New York, New York University Press.